 Obviously, this paper is not the place to open this can of worms, since it distracts from what this paper is actually about.
 Also, in the present context, I think the approximation will be good enough for government work (not sure if one wants to be associated with that though).
 However, I think it would be important to at least add a footnote on page 18 (where the 1/sqrt(n-3) equation is introduced) to explain that this equation is only an approximation for the standard error of d-to-r-to-z transformed values that is technically correct only if the true effect is zero, but that still works adequately as long as true effects are not too large.
 You could then refer the reader to the more general equation by Pustejovsky and point out that it has the deficiency of depending on d, which in turn would be an even larger concern, since it would induce an automatic correlation between the estimates and variances, which you clearly want to avoid.

+We thank Reviewer 3 for their prudence in allowing us to leave closed this particular can of worms.
+We have added an appropriate footnote on page 18, as requested.
+We prefer to cite the Borenstein (2009) citation used by Pustejovsky rather than citing Pustejovsky directly, as this reviewer’s comment initially caused us a great amount of confusion, as we thought the complaint regarded the need for an assumed value of w.

 A few other points: